-Rest easy Iowa State fans.
-Four of Iowa State's most impactful players in quarterback Brock Purdy, tight end Chase Allen, linebacker Mike Rose and offensive lineman Sean Foster are returning for their senior seasons.
+Iowa State fans received some good news shortly after Iowa State's Fiesta Bowl victory, as four of Iowa State's most impactful players in quarterback Brock Purdy, tight end Chase Allen, linebacker Mike Rose and offensive lineman Sean Foster are returning for their senior seasons.

 After winning the program's first New Year's Six bowl game in the 2020 PlayStation Fiesta Bowl, Purdy and Rose told media that they both will be returning for another season in Ames in 2021.

 "Yeah, I'm coming back for my senior year," Purdy told reporters post game on Saturday.